assist-project/dtls-fuzzer/README.md

 The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein a server thread has recently been stopped and a new thread has not been started yet (meaning the hard-coded port could be used in dynamic allocation).
 To avoid this form of collision, we advise running Scandium and JSSE experiments separately from all others.

-### Troubleshooting non-determinism
-Suppose you run an experiment, and the output summarizing the experiment contains the string "Learning successful: false".
-What can you do to fix it?

-By far the most common reason for experimental failure is **non-determinism**, meaning, for a given sequence of inputs, the SUT can generate different responses/sequences of outputs.
-Non-determinism can be confirmed by checking for suggestive messages ((i.e. "non-determinism detected") the content of 'error.msg', a file generated whenever the experiment is abruptly terminated.
-If confirmed, we should first zero in on the non-determinism-causing test.

-The 'error.msg' file should give us the sequence of inputs leading to failure.
-We can re-run these inputs using the test runner functionality.
-This is done by copying the space-separated input sequence to a file (say 'nondet.test'), and executing it by supplying the file to the test runner.
-For non-determinism to show up, we run the sequence a number of times (say 10), number configurable by the **-times** option.
-We thus would run:

-    > java -jar target/dtls-fuzzer.jar @args_file -test nondet.test -times 10

-The test runner will display all distinct results.
-If we get more than one distinct result, we know we have non-determinism.
-With the above command we can also determine whether we have fixed the problem, in which case only one distinct result should be generated.

-Causes for non-determinism are many, we hereby discuss the most common.

-##### Timeout-triggered retransmissions appearing as outputs
-These can appear as outputs at different points during test execution, causing non-determinism to occur.
-Preventing non-determinism in this case is synonymous to eliminating timeout-triggered retransmissions.
-So what are ways to do this?

-1. **Exclude retransmissions** This assumes retransmissions weren't initially excluded.
-For most SUTs, this is done by supplying 'experiments/configs/exclude_oo.config" as argument to **-sulConfig**.
-It does come at the cost of less informative models, however, since the fuzzer will also discard input-triggered retransmissions.
-2. **Edit SUT program** This involves editing the SUT code so that timeout-triggered retransmissions are not generated or are delayed long enough so they don't occur during test execution.
-3. **Lower response timeout** Doing so might help tests finish before the retransmission is received.
-Care must be taken to prevent non-determinism by lowering too much (see next cause).
-4. **Do nothing** Analyze behavior based on the last generated hypothesis.

-##### Timeout parameter values are too low
-Setting the start and/or response timeout to low values may cause non-determinism.
-The response timeout should be long enough for the fuzzer to receive an output from the SUT if such an output is generated.
-Similarly, the start timeout should be long enough that after it, the SUT is ready to process packets.
-**Increasing these values** provides the remedy.

-##### Port collisions
-This is prevelant when running multiple experiments at the time.
-It is particularly insidious since the non-determinism it causes cannot be easily reproduced.
-The solution is to **execute fewer experiments in parallel**.

 ## Suggested configurations
 We suggest the following configurations for which automatic building is reliable, learning is faster or interesting bugs have been found.